xhywxtt/prompt-engineering-for-developers/Final Presentation/Prompt engineering of GPT -- Haoyue Xue.md

 -->

 ---
-## Tactic 2: # Principle 1: Write clear and specific instructions
+## Tactic 2: Write clear and specific instructions
 - Delimiters can be anything like: ```, """, < >, <tag> </tag>
 - Help avoid prompt injections
 ![w:600](image.png)